SciML/Catalyst.jl/docs/src/catalyst_applications/homotopy_continuation.md

 integer Hill exponents).
 The roots of these can reliably be found through a *homotopy continuation* algorithm.
 This is implemented in Julia through the [HomotopyContinuation.jl](https://www.juliahomotopycontinuation.org/) package.

-In this tutorial, we will demonstrate how homotopy continuation can be used to find the steady states of mass action chemical reaction networks implemented in Catalyst.
+Catalyst contains a special homotopy continuation extension that is loaded whenever HomotopyContinuation.jl is.
+This exports a single function, `hc_steady_states`, that can be used to find the steady states of any `ReactionSystem` structure.

 ## Basic example
 For this tutorial, we will use a model from Wilhem (2009)[^1] (which demonstrates bistability in a small chemical reaction network).
 We declare the model and the parameter set for which we want to find the steady states:
 ```@example hc1
-using Catalyst, ModelingToolkit
+using Catalyst
 import HomotopyContinuation
-const MT = ModelingToolkit
-const HC = HomotopyContinuation

 wilhelm_2009_model = @reaction_network begin
     k1, Y --> 2X